JimMerkle/Arduino_Uno_Command_Line_I2C_DS3231_TM1637/README.md

     * cl_time()  - Command line example that reads (or sets) the RTC time
     * cl_date()  - Command line example that reads (or sets) the RTC date

-## Reset Command Example

-    Use Watchdog timer to implement a software controled reset

 ## Demonstrate RTC Alarm

     Set an alarm for 5 seconds in the future.
 Watch alarm flag trigger interrupt.

+## Implement cl_i2c_read_write() function

+   Read DS3231 Control Register, and then write the value back This interaction produces a nice example of I2C waveforms.
+   See resulting capture: i2c_ds3231_read_write.jpg

+## Reset Command Example

+    Use Watchdog timer to implement a software controled reset

 ## Notes